smenni/itsmundane/content/Consume less, create more.  Pt1..md

 **Less screen time.** No, this isn't suddenly turning into a parenting post, but just like kids, I should spend less time in front of a screen.
 But my setup required more screen time than I wanted.
 I love going on long walks or runs while listening to podcasts or even research papers (now that synthetic voices are so good), but I wish it would be easier to process what I'm hearing so I can remember it later.

 I'll get to how I'm now addressing these points in a bit, but here's what triggered my exploration into a change of tools.

 ## Obsidian Obsession.
-My friend [Daniel Leon](https://www.linkedin.com/in/danielandresleon) introduced me to [Obsidian](https://obsidian.md/) and particularly the [Caret Plugin](https://caretplugin.ai/) Plugin which allows you to visually create workflows using any sort of text file and feeding it into an LLM.
+My friend [Daniel Leon](https://www.linkedin.com/in/danielandresleon) introduced me to [Obsidian](https://obsidian.md/) and particularly the p [Caret^ plugin](https://caretplugin.ai/) Plugin which allows you to visually create workflows using any sort of text file and feeding it into an LLM.

 E.g., in the screenshot I'm using a card with some text about California, then added two more cards, one in which I ask an LLM to "generate keywords to advertise California to techies." and in the other to "create a sarcastic tourism slogan."
 After clicking a "sparkle" button, it generates the two responses which I pipe into another card with the request to "use that info to come up with a tweet and hashtags that are very ironic, but sound serious."